What does the cheese making process involve?

 Salting does two things in the cheesemaking process: it adds flavor to the cheese and it preserves it during the aging process.
 Cheeses get their flavors from several sources, one of which is salt added to the curds during the cheesemaking process.
 To preserve cheese during the aging process, you can rub salt on the molded cheese or rub a cloth dipped in brine on the cheese.

-See also What is a shaved ice machine?
+See also What is chicken curry with lentils?

 Havarti cheese slice.